frosted/frosted.github.io/_posts/2024-10-27-connecting-intune.md

 - **DeviceManagementManagedDevices.ReadWrite.All**: Read and write access to managed devices in Intune.
 - **DeviceManagementConfiguration.ReadWrite.All**: Manage configurations and settings in Intune.

-> **Tip**: If you don’t have the right permissions, contact your administrator to adjust your role in the Azure portal.
+> If you don’t have the right permissions, contact your administrator to adjust your role in the Azure portal.
+{: .prompt-tip }

 ### Step 4: Test Your Connection to Intune